Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 Storage in Intermodal ISO Tank Containers

-ISO tank containers are LPG storage vessels mounted within a standardised framework.
+ISO tank containers are Propane storage vessels mounted within a standardised framework.

 The standardised framework is built to ISO (International Organisation for Standardisation) standards, just like a standard (closed steel box) shipping container.